 - Levy bank accounts

 - Repossess your car (at least not right away)

 - Foreclose on your home (at least not right away)

 We want you to know your rights.
 Read our articles Bankruptcy Stops Collection Action and The Power of the Automatic Stay and How It Helps You.

 To discuss your financial situation and whether or not bankruptcy is the right choice for you contact us or call (912) 351-9000 for a free consultation.
-For over 35-years we have proudly served the people of Savannah, GA and surrounding areas.
+For over 35 years, Braziel Law has proudly served the people of Savannah, GA and the surrounding areas.